bramses/bramses-highly-opinionated-vault-2023/README.md

 #### From Capture To Complete Thought (Zettelkasten)

-There are numerous ways that new information comes into the vault.
-This could be through the lumberjack plug-in read wise or any other variety of shortcuts.
-Since obsidian is folder backed, anything that can insert a file to this folder will show up in your vault.
-If a note has the \#to-process tag, it will show up in computed/To Process.
+There are numerous ways that new information comes into the BHOV-2023 vault.
+As long as we can trust that items will enter our vault, we can deal with them whenever.
+Since obsidian is folder backed, anything that can insert a file into BHOV-2023  will show up in your vault.
+If a note has the \#to-process tag, it will show up in `Computed/To Process`.

-From there take a second to think about the note that you are looking at.
-Is it missing information or contacts that you can provide?
-Is it too long and needs to be shortened down to something more pithy?
-In the two processes know right out what you wanted to see if it was a standalone note that you wouldn't mind putting in a letter and sealing up in an envelope.
+When you open a note that needs processing, take a second to think about the note that you are looking at.
+Is it missing information or context that you can provide?
+Is it too long?
+Can it be shortened down to something more pithy?

+To me, a note is "Zettelkastened" once it: conforms to the [Zettelkasten](#zettelkasten) format and you wouldn't mind putting in a letter and sealing up in an envelope (atomic).

-Finally highlight the text that you just created and copy it to clipboard.
-Once in the clipboard hit control in to make a new note, in template it will automatically create a Zettelkasten note
+Finally highlight the text that you just created and cut/copy it to clipboard.
+Once in the clipboard hit `ctrl-n` to make a new note,  and templater it will automatically create a Zettelkasten note.
+Make sure to go back to the note you created and link the newly processed note!

 #### Project Management Like a Pro (Projects)